Mute-Publishing/corpus-mute/README.md

 Postage and packing is extra, plus any taxes or import duties.

 See [https://archive.metamute.org/](https://archive.metamute.org/) for purchasing details, a full list of print issues, and more information.
 Prices are shown in regional currencies.
+Please email simon@metamute.org for institutional invoicing or other enquiries.

 Note: For Global South regions pricing is available based on purchasing power parity (PPP) indices — see: [Eurostat data](https://ec.europa.eu/eurostat/statistics-explained/index.php?oldid=670267).
 PPPs convert different currencies into a common unit which equalizes their purchasing power and eliminates differences in price levels between economies.
 (Eurostat) Please get in contact directly for prices.